VergeGroup/swift-verge/Sources/Verge/Documentation.docc/Index.md

 # ``Verge``

+## 🛹 Small start unidirectional data flow

+Verge is designed for use from small and supports to scale.
+Setting Verge up quickly, and tune-up when we need it.

+## 🏎 Focus on performance

+Does flux have a good performance?The performance will be the worst depends on how it is used.Verge automatically tune-up and shows us how we could gain a performant.

+## ⛱ Available in **UIKit** and **SwiftUI**

+Verge supports both of UI framework.
+Especially, it highly supports to update partially UI on UIKit.

 ## Verge supports small start and scaling up

 Verge is a state management library for iOS (UIKit / SwiftUI).Mostly it's based on Flux architecture.Flux architecture is so beautiful and simplified thinking.Although, we need to do several tuning to bring it into a real product.In fact, Flux needs to consider about computing resources.